Philadelphia Eagles Great Fletcher Cox On What Led To Team's Downfall During 2023 Season And His Prediction For This Year's Squad

 Senior Writer

-Nick has been fascinated with sports since he was first taken to a Toronto Maple Leafs game back in 1998, and he's written about them professionally since 2014.
+Nick has been fascinated with sports since he was first taken to a Toronto Maple Leafs game in 1998, and he's been writing about them professionally since 2014.

-Nick has covered baseball and hockey for outlets like The Athletic, Sportsnet, and Yahoo Sports, and his sports betting expertise has grown since its legalization in Ontario in 2022.
+Nick has covered baseball and hockey for outlets like The Athletic, Sportsnet, and Yahoo Sports while growing his expertise in sports data analysis and research.

-Between 2022 and 2023 he worked for a betting startup called NorthStar Bets, and in 2024 he contributed to Oddspedia before joining the Responsible Gambling team.
+Between 2022 and 2023, he worked for a betting startup called NorthStar Bets.
+In 2024, he contributed to Oddspedia before joining the RG team.

 Sergey Demidov